WPBeginner

 Automatically Link Featured Images to Posts in WordPress

-This method required you to add code into your WordPress files.
-See our beginner’s guide on pasting snippets from web into WordPress.
+This method requires you to add code to your WordPress files.
+If you haven’t done this before, see our beginner’s guide on pasting snippets from the web into WordPress.

 function wpb_autolink_featured_images( $html, $post_id, $post_image_id ) {